adafruit/adafruit-bluefruit-le-desktop/README.md

 native dependencies of the app are compiled against a specific Electron version and won't work with other versions!

-Running Electron agains the app code directly is useful if you're modifying the code.
+Running Electron against the app code directly is useful if you're modifying the code.
 You can change the code and then run Electron with the app to test the changes without having to package all the code up again.
 However you will need to be careful that if you change any JavaScript source code in the `src` directory you use the